alchemyplatform/aa-sdk/site/packages/index.md

 ## [`aa-alchemy`](/packages/aa-alchemy/)

 This package builds on `aa-core` by exporting an `AlchemySmartAccountClient` which extends `SmartAccountClient` and adds some additional utilities for interacting with our APIs and `Rundler`.
-The Provider also exports utilities for leveraging our Gas Manager.
+The Client also exports utilities for leveraging our Gas Manager.

 **If you are using our Bundler (`Rundler`) and Gas Manager you have to use this package.** This is due to the specifics around how our bundler does gas estimation.
-Not using this package and it's provider can result in incorrect gas estimations and failed transactions.
+Not using this package and it's client can result in incorrect gas estimations and failed transactions.

 For more details on all the utilities exported by `aa-alchemy` see the [aa-alchemy documentation](/packages/aa-alchemy/).